bmurray7/ptouch-print/README.md

                                 If the text contains spaces, use quotation marks around it.
-        --cutmark               Print a mark where the tape should be cut
+        --cutmark               Print a mark where the tape should be cut --inverse               Print the inverse image (white text on black background)
 ```